One Trick That You Have to Master for Recent Logic Games

 Let’s circle back to our earlier example where the only potential distribution was “1 1 1 2 2.”
 Technically, there are two “repeat” players there (the two players that go twice).
 So let’s also add a few more conditions: A, B, C, D, and E are our players; A and B must go exactly once; C must go exactly twice.
 In that case, we have one of the two repeat players figured out (C), but the second repeat player is still a mystery.
 But since it couldn’t be A or B, it would have to be either D or E. That would give us two scenarios to construct — one where D was the repeat player, and one where E was the repeat player.
 Even if we didn’t know that C was one of the repeat players, our options would still be fairly limited.
 If A and B couldn’t repeat, it would fall on either C and D, or C and E, or D and E to repeat.
 That would give us three scenarios.
 Real games are obviously a bit more complex than this hypothetical — but honestly, not by much.

 Using the constrained “repeat” players has been a super common way to construct scenarios on recent exams.
 This includes game four on June 2018 and game 3 of September 2019 — two of the most notoriously difficult games on recent exams.

 So don’t let this small piece of trendspotting go to waste — underbooked games have been overtested on recent exams, so plan on getting one on your test.
 Follow these tips, get lots of practice with these types of games, and conquer what will likely be considered the hardest game on your exam.
 But when your fellow test-takers complain about how crazy that game was, try to undersell how easy you found it — it’s unbecoming to be so overjoyed following an LSAT.
-If you need additional Logic Games practice, sign-up for a free trial of our Online Anytime course.
+If you need additional Logic Games practice, sign-up for a free trial of our Self-Paced course.